what is the best maintenance free grass?

 Drought Tolerant: Once established, droughts may be tolerated.

+Slow Growth: This calls for fewer mowings each week.
 Despite being minimal care, centipede grass does require certain growth conditions, so it’s vital to keep that in mind.
 It can be vulnerable to some illnesses and pests and is best suited for warmer areas.

 5. Transition Zone and South Regions of Zoysia